easyparcel/classic-integration-doc/sg/shopify/shopify_auto_fulfilment.md

 ## ⚠️ Important Notes

-- Ensure your product have product weight.
+- Ensure your product have product weight
-- Ensure the phone number in Shopify Shipping Address is available refer [here](https://github.com/easyparcel/classic-integration-doc/blob/main/sg/shopify/how_to_resolve_missing_phone_numbers_in_shopify_shipping_address.md) to prevent missing phone number.
+- Ensure the phone number in Shopify Shipping Address is available refer [here](https://github.com/easyparcel/classic-integration-doc/blob/main/sg/shopify/how_to_resolve_missing_phone_numbers_in_shopify_shipping_address.md) to prevent missing phone number
+- Ensure the order status is paid
 - Regularly check your Auto Fulfilment settings to ensure they match your current shipping preferences
 - Monitor processed orders periodically to catch any issues early
 - Keep your credit balance in EasyParcel account in good standing to avoid fulfilment interruptions